 - Hexapods or hexapod-like robots (also known as Gough, Stewart or Gough-Stewart platforms).
-Among them we can mention some products by PI, Symétrie and or Fanuc, - Delta or Delta-inspired robots, originally licensed to ABB (Flexpicker), now available from several manufacturers (Fanuc, Codian Robotics, SIG Pack Systems, Panasonic, etc.), - Tricept (Neos Robotics) and Exechon (Exechon AB), - Quattro, Hornet (Adept).
+Among them we can mention some products by PI, Symétrie and or Fanuc, - Delta or Delta-inspired robots, originally licensed to ABB (Flexpicker), whose patent has entered the public domain, so that this kind of robot is now available from several manufacturers (Fanuc, Codian Robotics, SIG Pack Systems, Panasonic...), - Tricept (Neos Robotics) and Exechon (Exechon AB), - Quattro, Hornet (Adept).

-Despite the substantial research effort devoted to this domain, only a few products are currently available on the market.
-The main explanations lie, on the one hand, in the fact that parallel robots can seem complex and require significant analytical investigations to be made operational.
-On the other hand, the knowledge obtained by academic research often focuses on specific sub-domains and is rarely integrated into comprehensive and readily practical frameworks.
-Moreover, when prototypes or demonstrators are built, the goal is usually to validate theories through experiments, rather than to convince industrial stakeholders to invest in future products or applications.
+Despite the huge research effort devoted to this domain, only a few products are available on the market.
+The main explanations lie, on the one hand, in the fact that such robots can seem complex and require significant research investigation, on the other hand in the consideration that academic research is split into specialized domains.
+Moreover, when prototypes or demonstrators are built, the goal is usually to validate theories through experiments, rather than to convince industrial partners for future products or applications.
 Nevertheless, some demonstrators meet industrial applications.

-From a research point of view, the theory of PKMs has to face technological limitations in terms of:
+On a research point of view, theory has to face technological limitations in terms of: